Pathology Informatics Fellowship Program

 Types and Numbers of Appointments: The program supports two pathology informatics trainees per year.
 Each fellowship is of 1 year duration.

-Director, Pathology Informatics Fellowship Program
+Director of Pathology Informatics Fellowship Program

 UPMC Shadyside Hospital